MSDocsCHS/WSL-pr.zh-CN/build-custom-distro.md

 ---
-title: Build a Custom Linux Distro for WSL
+title: 为 WSL 构建自定义 Linux 发行版
 description: Learn how to create a custom Linux distribution for Windows Subsystem for Linux.
 keywords: [BashOnWindows, bash, wsl, windows, windows subsystem, distro, custom] ms.date: 09/27/2021 ms.topic: article
 ---

-# Creating a Custom Linux Distribution for WSL
+# 为 WSL 创建自定义 Linux 发行版

 Use our open source WSL sample to build WSL distro packages for the Microsoft Store and/or to create custom Linux distro packages for sideloading.
 You can find the [distro launcher repo](https://github.com/Microsoft/WSL-DistroLauncher) on GitHub.